uqlibrary/fez-frontend/README.md

 The first step in migrating a JS file to TS is renaming its extension from `.js` to `.ts` or `.tsx` for components.
 This triggers the configured linters to check for type errors.
-Generally, TypeScript is effective at detecting and inferring types automatically when the code is correct.
-However, after renaming the file, you may encounter some type errors.
+Generally, TypeScript is effective at detecting and inferring types automatically when the code and JSDoc blocks are correct.
+However, after renaming the file, it's likely to encounter some type errors.

 ##### Fixing Type Errors